Can a New Landlord Evict Current Tenants in Surrey?

 Only certain reasons are allowed under the law, such as personal use or major repairs.
 Even then, proper notice and compensation are often required.

-Can a New Landlord Evict Current Tenants?
+When Can a New Landlord Legally Evict a Tenant in Surrey?

 When someone buys a rental property, they often expect to have full control.
 But there are limits to what they can do under the law.